artem-russkikh/bowling_kata_ruby/README.md

 ## Other

-The implementation took me about 3 hours from start and this commit :)
+The implementation took me about 3 hours of working time from start and this commit ☺️